HerbCaudill/js-bootcamp/README.md

     1   5  10   0   5   1
     ```

 27. Write a `Deck` class that represents a deck of cards.
+It should start with the cards sorted.
+It
-It should have methods to shuffle; to deal
-    a hand of four cards; and to count the number of cards left.
+    should have methods to shuffle; to deal a hand of four cards; and to count the number of cards
+    left.

     ```js
     const cards = new Deck()